San Miguel Corporation: Basketball

-After the dissolution of the MICAA in 1983, the Philippine Amateur Basketball League (PABL) – later renamed Philippine Basketball League (PBL) – was formed in 1983 to take its place as the major amateur basketball league in the Philippines.
+After the dissolution of the MICAA in 1983, the Philippine Amateur Basketball League, later renamed Philippine Basketball League, was formed in 1983 to take its place as the major amateur basketball league in the Philippines.
 SMC was one of the league's founding members and remained until the league became dormant in 2010.
-Its PABL/PBL franchise won a total of nine championships.
+Its franchise, the Magnolia Purewater Wizards won a total of nine championships.